BetaNuTech/drafter/README.md

 ### 4. Add Heroku Ruby Buildpack

-Go to the Settings tab in the applicaiton control panel, and add the `heroku/ruby` buildpack.
+Go to the Settings tab in the application control panel, and add the `heroku/ruby` buildpack.

 ### 4. Deploy